Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 Azure Data Tables is a NoSQL data storing service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
 Tables scale as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
+Tables scale as needed to support the amount of data inserted, and allow for the storing of data with non-complex accessing.
-The Azure Data Tables client can be used to access Azure Storage or Cosmos Storage accounts.
+The Azure Data Tables client can be used to access Azure Storage or Cosmos accounts.

 Common uses of Azure Data Tables include: